Francesco Ippolito: Authorship

 In 2023, he published Le maglie dell'Inter: Tutte le divise nerazzurre dal 1908 a oggi, an official and comprehensive encyclopedia of the team's jerseys, featuring contributions from figures such as Javier Zanetti and Andrea Bocelli.
-Le maglie dell'Inter features every jersey design since the club's foundation, accompanied by historical context and anecdotes: the volume not only chronicles the history of all Inter jerseys (home, away, third kits, and additional variations, as well as goalkeeper uniforms) but also delves into the history of competition and commemorative patches on sleeves, the evolution of the club's logos, advancements in fabric technology, the story of the mixed selection team with AC Milan, and the history of training and pre-match jerseys.
+Le maglie dell'Inter features every jersey design since the club's foundation, accompanied by historical context and anecdotes: the volume not only chronicles the history of all Inter jerseys, including home, away, third kits, additional variations and goalkeeper uniforms, but also explores the history of competition and commemorative patches on sleeves, the evolution of the club's logos, advancements in fabric technology, the story of the mixed selection team with AC Milan, and the history of training and pre-match jerseys.
 The book reached bestseller status, ranking among the top-selling books in Italy and surpassing Prince Harry's memoir Spare on its release day.
 The book has also been translated into English under the title The Jerseys of Inter.
 All the Black-and-Blue uniforms from 1908 to today.

 In 2025, he published the second edition of the book, updated to include the current season, the first featuring two stars above Inter's crest.
 The new edition incorporated additional research concerning previous decades, a greater number of previously unpublished photographs, and further detailed descriptions of each jersey and historical context.
 The preface of the second edition was written by Inter president Giuseppe Marotta, who highlighted the significance of the club's achievement in earning the second star and its official addition to the team's shirts.